unccd/Prais4-reporting-manual/SO1.md

 Parties may use this table to combine custom Trend, State and Performance results derived from national data to estimate land productivity dynamics and degradation.

-_Table 13.
-Combination of productivity metrics to determine five classes of land productivity dynamics and three classes of land productivity degradation per pixel in the baseline and reporting periods_

 {{pagebreak}}

 ```{tabularcolumns} |p{2cm}|p{2cm}|p{2cm}|p{2cm}|p{3cm}|p{3cm}|